Old Smart HKIDs issued before November 26, 2018, are invalidated in 2025 and now invalid.

 If you prefer to book online for Hong Kong id card renewal, follow these steps:

-- Enter your HKID number, birthdate, or travel document number (if applicable).
+- Enter your HKID number, date of birth, or travel document number

-- Choose your appointment date and time within the next 96 working days.
+- Choose an available appointment date and time

-- Enter a 4-digit enquiry code for modifying or canceling your appointment later.
+- Retain the 4-digit enquiry code for modification or cancellation

 Option 2: Mobile App Booking